+Librarians touch the lives of the people they serve every day.
+The I Love My Librarian Award encourages library users like you to recognize the accomplishments of exceptional public, school, college, community college, or university librarians.
 Each year 10 librarians are selected.
 Each librarian receives a $5,000 cash award, a plaque and a travel stipend to attend the awards ceremony and reception in New York City, hosted by Carnegie Corporation of New York.

 Each nominee must be a librarian with a master’s degree from a program accredited by the American Library Association in library and information studies or a master’s degree with a specialty in school library media from an educational unit accredited by the National Council for the Accreditation of Teacher Education.
 Nominees must be currently working in the United States in a public library, a library at an accredited two- or four-year college or university or at an accredited K-12 school.

-In the award’s first 8 years, library supporters nationwide sent in more than 15,000 nominations for their librarians.
-A total of 80 librarians have won the award to date.
-Read about the previous winners: 2015, 2014, 2013, 2012, 2011, 2010, 2009, and 2008.
+In the award’s first 10 years, library supporters nationwide sent in more than 18,000 nominations for their librarians.
+A total of 100 librarians have won the award to date.
+Read about the previous winners: 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, and 2008.